 Flat microphones: some microphones are cherished for being “flat” and reproduce all sound frequencies at the same relative sensitivity.

 Coloured microphones: other mics are cherished for being “coloured.”
-The frequency responses of coloured mics are as “accurate” as the flat mics but the way they shape the sound offers a certain character that many people like.
-Some microphones are so coloured that they are often marketed for specific applications only (kick drum microphones for example).
+The frequency responses of coloured mics aren’t as “accurate” as the flat mics, but how they shape the sound adds a certain character that many people like.
+Some microphones are so coloured that they are often marketed for specific applications only (kick drum microphones, for example).

-As an interesting aside, human hearing is not flat, but coloured.
-Our hearing is the most sensitive in the presence range (3 kHz to 7 kHz) while our sensitivity drops off toward the boundaries of our range (20 Hz and 20,000 Hz).
-To add to the confusion, our “biological frequency response” changes with the intensity of sound and is even altered as we age.
+As an interesting aside, human hearing is not flat but coloured.
+Our hearing is the most sensitive in the presence range (3 kHz to 7 kHz), while our sensitivity drops off toward the boundaries of our range (20 Hz and 20,000 Hz).
+To add to the confusion, our “biological frequency response” changes with sound intensity and is even altered as we age.

 For more information on this, please check out the Fletcher-Munson Equal-Loudness Curves.